 Cost is a key factor when you are shopping for umbrella insurance.
 When looking for the lowest cost policy or ensuring you have the best value on the policy you already hold, it’s a good idea to understand the factors that go into the cost of your umbrella insurance premium.

-An independent agent in the Trusted Choice® network can answer any questions you might have.
+An independent insurance agent can answer any questions you might have.
 Independent agents are devoted to helping you to get your questions answered so you can make an informed choice.
 Your agent can compare policies, options and quotes from several insurance companies and help you choose the right umbrella insurance for you.
 Contact an agent today to get started.

 You may want to set up a “cost-benefit analysis” as you start to compare umbrella insurance policies.
 Here is some data to help you get started:

 - 13% of personal injury liability awards and settlements are $1 million or more

 - An estimated 1 in 5 people with considerable wealth do not have umbrella coverage

 - An average cost of about $380 per year can provide $1 to $2 million of protection

 As you can see, there are several ways that an umbrella policy can help protect you for a relatively low cost.

 So, you’ve decided that spending extra money for excess liability coverage is a worthwhile investment to protect what you’ve earned.
 There are a number of factors that may affect your umbrella insurance costs, including:

 - Your net worth: Basic umbrella insurance policies begin at $1 million.
 Ideally, your policy should be equal to or greater than your net worth.
 If you need to determine the amount of assets you have, consult a lawyer or financial advisor.